rohbdn07/dev-academy-vaccine-app/README.md

 ### `docker-compose up -d`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser. '-d' is added to run the container in detach form in the background.
+Removing '-d' from above command will also work but this time you will see the logs in your terminal.

 ### `npm start`